Near future

 From this continuous chase for records the relay of the following years would be born.
 A relay that would have handed over the leadership of production to the Chinese solar photovoltaic industry.
 And this industry would be born thanks to an ambitious physicist called Zhengrong Shi.

 Born in 1963 on Yangzhong Island, Shi had a master's degree and arrived in Australia a year before the Tiananmen Square protests.
-He had seen a scholarship flyer, and had convinced Green to take him as a doctoral student in 1989.
+He had seen a flyer for a research grant, and convinced Green to take him on as a doctoral student in 1989.

 Shi would finish his PhD in just two and a half years, a record still undefeated.
 He impressed Green and stayed with him as a researcher.
 When the University of Green entered into a partnership with individuals to commercialize solar photovoltaic technology, it created a public-private joint venture which it named Pacific Solar.
 It was 1995, and Shi was appointed deputy director in the research and development department.
 It lasted 5 years.